gleniox/MyReads/README.md

 ## MyReads Project
-The MyReads app is a (React.JS) bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+The MyReads app is a (React.JS) bookshelf application that allows you to select and categorize books you have read, are currently reading, or want to read.

 ## App setup
 Run a single command 'npm install' to get this app installed.